Amanda Jelks, Chattanooga Business, Trust, Wills, Probate & Estate Planning Attorney

 Information on Estate Planning.
 Quick Guide to Our Legal Services

-• Estate planning is the process of forming a plan for what happens to your minor children, and all of your assets after you die or become unable to care for yourself. continue reading about estate planning.
+Estate planning is the process of forming a plan for what happens to your minor children, and all of your assets after you die or become unable to care for yourself.
+Continue reading more about estate planning.

 Who is Estate Planning a good fit for?